miahippisley/Microsoft-Azure-Sentinel-Live-Attack-Map/README.md

 <br />
 <br />
 <h2>Step 3: Create a Log Analytics Workspace</h2>
 Return to the Search bar and visit 'Log Analytics Workspaces' and create a workspace.
-Enter the name of your resource group created earlier and name your workspace.
+Add it to the same resoruce group and region as your VM and name your workspace.
 You can name it anything, but mine is called "law-exposedlab".
 <br />
 <br />
 <img width="468" alt="image" src="https://github.com/miahippisley/Microsoft-Azure-Sentinel-Live-Attack-Map/assets/127256439/6f316c72-c9d2-4eeb-b33d-41a321069861">